 There are jumping points and rope swings making Lugnason are a great intro to your Siquijor tour.

 At the entrance to the falls you’ll be offered a guide, however you really don’t need one.
 And for those that don’t fancy the jumps, you can also just take a dip and swim around at the bottom at your leisure.

 Hidden amongst the jungle it’s definitely an up-and-coming spot worth stopping by.

 Plus it’s on the way to our next stop, Cambugahay.

 Next up it’s the one and only Cambugahay Falls, the insta famous Siquijor tourist hot spot.

-Just a 30 minute drive from Lugnason, this was our favourite place on our Siquijor itinerary.
+Just a 30 minute drive from Lugnason, this was our favourite place on our 2 days in Siquijor itinerary.
 The size of the pools and the three different tiers make for an awesome atmosphere and there are multiple rope swings.